tomjoht/tomjoht.github.io/_restapicourse/restapi1_8.md

 The above code is general and not specific to the weather API.
 We have to plug in our own values in a few places.

-For this exercise, use the weatherdata endpoint.
+For this exercise, customize the previous code with the weatherdata endpoint.

 1. Open a text editor and copy the previous code into a new document.
 Save the document as weatherdata.html.
 2. Change the `url` value from `https://SOMEAPI.p.mashape.com/` to your weatherdata endpoint.
 For example, `https://simple-weather.p.mashape.com/weatherdata?lat=37.354108&lng=-121.955236`.